mohamed-chamrouk/jetson-nano-clustering/README.md

 This project was made in collaboration with [Télécom SudParis](https://www.telecom-sudparis.eu/) for a cost-efficient solution for machine learning model training.

-Although meant to be used with the python library [Pytorch](https://pytorch.org/) and [Horovod](https://horovod.ai/) the cluster can, of course, be adapted for the use of other librairies (although this means that you will have to debug any issue yourself).
+Although meant to be used with the python library [Pytorch](https://pytorch.org/) and [Horovod](https://horovod.ai/) the cluster can, of course, be adapted for the use of other libraries (although this means that you will have to debug any issue yourself).

 Now for the cluster, there are two ways though which we explored it :
 - Clustering through MPI : MPI or Message Passing Interface is a standard meant for distributed applications.
 This standard is here used through Horovod.
     - Benefits : Easy to understand and implement.
-    - Drawbacks : Long configuration time, limitations for ressources.
+    - Drawbacks : Long configuration time, limitations for resources.
 - Clustering through kubernetes : Pretty self-explanatory, kubernetes allows us to create a cluster with a simple architecture of master-workers.
-    - Benefits : Easy to configure, easily scalable, good use of ressources.
+    - Benefits : Easy to configure, easily scalable, good use of resources.
     - Drawbacks : One node is "lost" as a master, configuration can be hard when needing specific libraries.
-    > :warning: Kubernetes isn't meant for this type of usecase.
+    > :warning: Kubernetes isn't meant for this type of use case.
 Kubeflow through the MPI Training operator or more simply horovod can be used for that task.
 We'll see later on how this affects performance compared to the bare-bone solution.
 <div></div>
 These two ways of clustering will be explored further down with everything needed to make it work under jetson nanos.